FATac/fatac.github.com/source/configuration.rst

 Going back to Person object class example: name, birth date, and birth place should be placed at header.
 Biography can be placed at body, we can also use a 'knows' relation to get related Persons and we can place this at footer section.
 (Note that sections are totally customizable).

-The resulting template must be placed as Person.json (generally, (Class-name).json) in json/mapping directory.
+The resulting template file must be placed as "Person.json" (generally, (Class-name).json) in json/mapping directory.
 Code should look as follows:

 ::